This workshop title is available online.

 - Participants are welcome to email instructors with questions and may chat directly with instructors during given office hours.

-- Homework will be quickly reviewed at the beginning of the next session.
+- Common questions from homework will be quickly reviewed at the beginning of the next session.
 The last session’s homework will be reviewed in a final office hours offering.
 Solutions to all assignments will be provided electronically.

 - Participants may work in any authoring tool, but examples within the course sessions will be done in oXygen, outside of a CMS.